ncatlab/nlab-content/pages/801.md

 Homotopy type of a [[topological space]] refers either to weak homotopy type or to strong homotopy type.
 The strong/weak homotopy type is a class of topological spaces 'considered up to' [[homotopy equivalence]], or respectively [[weak homotopy equivalence]].
 The two ideas coincide for CW complexes.

-More precisely, weak homotopy equivalences between spaces give an equivalence relation on the class of topological spaces, and referring to a _homotopy type_ means that you are to consider properties of a space that are shared by any of the spaces weakly equivalent to it and thus in that equivalence class.
+More precisely, weak homotopy equivalences between spaces give an equivalence relation on the class of topological spaces, and referring to a _homotopy type_ means that you are to consider properties of a space that are shared by any of the spaces weakly equivalent to it and thus in that [[equivalence class]].
 In this expanded sense, therefore, a **homotopy type** is such a weak equivalence class of spaces.
 Using the terminology from [[homotopy category]], two spaces _have the same homotopy type_ if they are isomorphic in [[Ho(Top)]].

 By standard theorems, homotopy types can also be 'modeled' by many other structures, such as